-What services do you offer?
-Day trips in Yellowstone for wildlife watching, hiking, snowshoeing, cross-country skiing; multi-day backpacking trips and custom multi-day trips based on your preferences.
+What services are offered?
+Day trips in northern Yellowstone for wildlife watching, hiking, snowshoeing, cross-country skiing; multi-day backpacking trips and custom multi-day trips based on your preferences.

 What can I generally expect my day to be like?
 Please see the Trip Details page of our website.

 What do the services cost?
-All trips are base priced for 1 to 4 people.
-Each additional person is a little extra as indicated in parenthesis.
+All trips are base priced for up to 2 people.
+Each additional person is a little extra as indicated.

-- Wildlife Watching is $575 in guide’s vehicle or $475 in client’s vehicle for 1-2 people and $60 per extra person.
+- Wildlife Watching is $575 for 1-2 people and $60 per extra person.
 All trips include morning snacks, hot drinks and brunch or lunch; use of Swarovski scopes and binoculars.

-- ALL trips that originate somewhere other than Gardiner MT, Mammoth, WY or Cooke City – Silver Gate MT have an ADDITIONAL guide travel fee as follows: $50 for Tower or Lamar and $100 for Canyon or Madison (hiking only, no wildlife watching from here).
-We cannot meet clients at Norris, Madison, Old Faithful, West, Fishing Bridge, Emigrant, Livingston or Bozeman, however, you are welcome to meet us at a central location as listed above.
+- ALL trips that originate somewhere other than Gardiner MT or Mammoth, WY have an ADDITIONAL guide travel fee as follows: $50 for Tower, Lamar or Norris and $100 for Canyon or Madison (hiking only, no wildlife watching from here).
+We cannot meet clients at Old Faithful, West Yellowstone, Fishing Bridge, Emigrant, Livingston or Bozeman, however, you are welcome to meet us at a central location as listed above.